Soil Stabilization

 Soil Nails

-Grouts can increase compaction, tensile and shear strength.
-Injection of rigid, gel or elastomeric grouts with adhesive and cohesive properties can allow excavation after soil stabilization.
+Grouts can increase compaction, tensile, and shear strength.
+Injection of rigid, gel, or elastomeric grouts with adhesive and cohesive properties can allow excavation after soil stabilization.